decretist/Dissertation/Chapter4/chapter4.md

 although in practice, that's not easy to do.

-Evidence from experimental psychology suggests that both authors and readers process function words at an unconscious level.
+Evidence from experimental psychology suggests that both authors and readers process function words at an subconscious level.
 [@kestemont_function_2014] The frequency with which a given author uses particular function words is therefore considered to be more or less invariant, making it a reliable authorial signature.